 How Do Minimum Wage Violations Play a Part?

 You need a lawyer to help you decide if your wage claim is worth pursuing.
 Employers are expected to pay minimum wage rates to their workers.
 Payment for wages is regulated by federal laws and regulations in each state.
 Tipped workers in each state, however, have different laws.
 Calculating minimum wage claims may be difficult for someone working for tips or receiving a commission, but that doesn’t mean tipped employees should be taken advantage of.
 If an employer isn’t paying their workers in full, it’s important to contact an employment attorney who could help recoup those lost wages during a given pay period.

 A California unpaid wages settlement amount varies by geographical location.
 In most cases, a California unpaid wage claim has a statute of limitations for California wage and hour lawsuits of three years from the date of the most recent violation.
 The employment attorneys at Lawyers for Justice, PC enforce the California wage and hour law, which allows for minimum wage and mandatory overtime pay for non-exempt employees.
 If an employer does not pay their employees for all the work they perform, then that employer may owe their employee money for unpaid wages in a wage and hour lawsuit.

 Contact Lawyers for Justice, PC Today for a Free Consultation

-If you feel you’ve been denied wages, contact Lawyers for Justice, PC, and we’ll determine if your employer violated any federal or state laws.
-To get started, call (818) 647-9323 and receive a free consultation, today!
+If you feel you’ve been denied wages, contact Lawyers for Justice, PC.
+The firm knows the all the ins and outs of the legal process and how to fight unpaid wage claims.
+The employment lawyer team at LFJ puts a high emphasis on attorney client relationship because they care about all California workers.
+LFJ’s attorneys will determine if your employer violated a federal or state law.
+To get started, call (818) 647-9323 and receive a free consultation, today.